With Treatment

 Services provided:

-Volunteers Of America Chesapeake Inc Residential Program Center/arlington is a residential treatment center in Arlington, Virginia that is located in the 22204 zip code.
-Volunteers Of America Chesapeake Inc Residential Program Center/arlington offers hepatitis education, counseling and support, group counseling and individual counseling.
-It provides residential long term rehab, residential detoxification and short term inpatient rehab.
+Volunteers Of America Chesapeake Inc Residential Program Center/arlington is an inpatient rehab facility in Arlington, VA that is situated in the 22204 zip code.
+Volunteers Of America Chesapeake Inc Residential Program Center/arlington provides health education services, substance use education and HIV and AIDS education.
+It includes long term rehab, 30 day inpatient rehab and residential long term treatment.

 Address: 1554 Columbia Pike, Arlington, VA 22204 in Arlington County